thoelf/Linux-Stream-Player/README.md

 # A note about the software used or referenced
 The software in LSP and all software used by LSP, is free and open source software.
 The REW software, which is not strictly needed, is closed source software that is free of cost, i.e. freeware.

-# To be continued ...
-Files and an installation procedure will be added in the near future.
+# Installing the software - Work in progress...
+Follow the procedure in server_install.md to install software on the server.
+Follow the procedure in client_install.md to install software on the client.